zhaoxiangmax/zx/content/home/experience.md

     location: 'Sichuan, China'
     date_start: '2017-12-01'
     date_end: '2019-12-01'
     description: 'This project includes one-year fieldwork and one-year desk work (data analysis and journal paper writing).
 We looked at the overgrazing livestock problem in Panda's habitats located in Southwestern China.
-We worked with the local community and conducted household surveys to understand the history, future, and drivers of this problem.
-My responsibilities have included:
+We worked with the local community and conducted household surveys to understand the history, future, and drivers of this problem.'
-• writing project proposal for funding application
-• managing finance and liability of the project’s funding
-• fieldwork planning and data collection, community survey design and digitalization, and volunteer team management
-• analyzing data and writing a journal paper'

 design: